Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: The United Kingdom does not currently offer specific tax incentives aimed at the construction or operation of data centers.
-Businesses operating in Bath are subject to standard national corporate tax rates and regulations.
+Tax Advantage For Data Centers: The United Kingdom does not offer specific tax incentives for data center construction or operation.
+The primary financial advantage comes from operating in a stable, predictable, and globally recognized economic environment.

 Natural Disaster Risk

-The United Kingdom has a Very Low overall natural disaster risk profile, with an INFORM score of 2.1 out of 10 as of September 2025.
-The risk environment is stable, making it a secure location for critical infrastructure.
+Bath has a very low natural disaster risk profile, making it a secure location for critical data infrastructure.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business